storybookjs/react-native/addons/docs/angular/README.md

 Unfortunately, it's not currently possible to update this dynamically as you edit your components, but [there's an open issue](https://github.com/storybookjs/storybook/issues/8672) to support this with improvements to Compodoc.

-Next, add the following to your `.storybook/config.json` to load the Compodoc-generated file:
+Next, add the following to `.storybook/preview.ts` to load the Compodoc-generated file:

 ```js
 import { setCompodocJson } from '@storybook/addon-docs/angular';